 by Rebecca Samulski, Executive Director of Fire Adapted Colorado – DONATE TO FACO’s OPPORTUNITY FUND FOR GIVING TUESDAY

 As a young girl, I grew up in a historic duplex with a shake shingle roof on a canyon rim in Mesa Verde National Park, surrounded by ancient piñon pine and juniper trees.
-At the time, Tim Oliverius, a savvy fire management officer recognized the need to protect the park employees, visitors, and historic structures and was successful in getting most of the roofs, but not ours, replaced with fire rated asphalt shingles.
+At the time, Tim Oliverius, a savvy fire management officer recognized the need to protect the park employees, visitors, and historic structures and was successful in getting most of the roofs replaced with fire rated asphalt shingles.
 He also launched an extensive thinning project around the homes and other historic park buildings like the rec hall and museum.
 I remember attending the neighborhood meeting for park residents to discuss the tree cutting project as a tree hugging nine-year old.
 With my hands on my little hips, I asked Tim why he wanted to cut down 400 year old juniper trees in my front yard.

 Fast-forward Seventeen Years: Ridge Subdivision Fire